Managing rental housing for people disabled by

 The aerosols/fumes generated from a laundry product may bother some people to the point that they must use the laundry on separate days.
 And this may even be when using non-toxic laundry soaps, that most people with MCS have no problem with.

 A list of approved laundry products is very helpful.
 A list of banned products is absolutely essential.
+Dryer sheets of any kind should be completely banned.

 Linen and cleaning services